andersthemagi/magicalmusings.github.io/index.md

 Feel free to peruse these pages to your hearts content!

 **NOTE:** This site is constantly in an "under-development" state.
-Feel free to send any bugs / issues to ??EMAIL TBD??
+Feel free to send any bugs / issues / suggestions to <a href="mailto:magical.musings2020@gmail.com">magical.musings2020@gmail.com</a>

 ##### Credits